-Kristina Caswell MacMullen serves as assistant professor of conducting and assistant director of Choral Activities at The Ohio State University, where she conducts Women’s Glee Club and instructs both undergraduate and graduate students in the areas of conducting and choral pedagogy.
+Kristina Caswell MacMullen serves as associate professor of conducting and assistant director of Choral Activities at The Ohio State University, where she conducts Women’s Glee Club and instructs both undergraduate and graduate students in the areas of conducting and choral pedagogy.

 As an active adjudicator and clinician, Dr. MacMullen has conducted All-State and honors choirs throughout the United States.
 Upcoming engagements involve students in Michigan, Mississippi, North Carolina, Ohio, and Pennsylvania.
 In 2011 she was runner-up in the National American Choral Directors' Association graduate level conducting competition.
 Other awards include selection as a Fulbright Fellowship Alternate to Slovenia, the Don and Kay Cash Fellowship, and being named a graduate student of distinction for Texas Tech University in the areas of music and humanities.
 Her teaching and conducting is featured on the DVD "Conducting-Teaching: Real World Strategies for Success" published by GIA (2009).